Cariad Lloyd

-Katie Cariad Lloyd (born 21 August 1982) is a British comedian, actress, writer, and podcaster who has been performing since 2007.
-She is a member of the improvisational comedy group Austentatious, the host and creator of Griefcast, and an improv teacher.
+Katie Cariad Lloyd (born 21 August 1982) is a British comedian, actress, writer, and podcaster.
+She is a member of the improvisational comedy group Austentatious, the creator and host of Griefcast, and an improv teacher.

 Lloyd was nominated in 2011 for Best Newcomer at the Fosters Edinburgh Comedy Awards for her debut solo show, Lady Cariad's Characters.
 She also won the Edtwinge award for most positively tweeted-about show during the Fringe.

-Griefcast has won several awards, including best Entertainment Podcast and Podcast of the Year at the British Podcast Awards and an ARIA Award for Best Podcast.
+Lloyd's podcast, Griefcast has won several awards, including best Entertainment Podcast and Podcast of the Year at the British Podcast Awards and an ARIA Award for Best Podcast.

+In November 2023, it was announced that Lloyd signed a five-book deal with Hachette Children's Group.

-Early life
+Personal life

 Lloyd was born in North London.
-She is of Welsh descent on her father’s side.
+She is of Welsh descent on her father's side.
 He died of pancreatic cancer in 1998, aged 44, when she was 15.
+Lloyd has an older brother; four years her senior.

 She studied English literature at the University of Sussex, where she first met her friend and fellow comedian Sara Pascoe.
 Lloyd worked with Pascoe as a tour guide on open-top buses in London.
+Whilst appearing on Would I Lie to You?
+Lloyd mentioned working at a call-centre where she was fired for impersonating various accents; whilst on QI she mentioned that she has also worked as a barmaid.